SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 ## 15.4.2 Cost Analysis of External Sort-Merge

-> NOTE: revisit ths in the future.
+> NOTE: revisit this in the future.

 Cost: